 Overall, this is a one very upset and scary looking pumpkin face!

-If you feel like finishing the pumpkin face drawing here, you can just outline the simple face we have just drawn, as shown in
+If you feel like finishing the pumpkin face drawing here, you can just outline the simple face we have just drawn, as shown in this picture.

 But since we have already spent the time to learn and practice perspective on the first face, let’s do the same for our angry face as well!